avineshpvs/avineshpvs.com/_posts/2016-10-02-dera-baba-nanak-paidal-yatra.md

 I chose to do this, firstly to have a first-hand experience and secondly to test my endurance.

 <p align="center">
-{% include gallery caption="The journey with the religious battalion" %}
+{% include gallery caption="The journey with the religious battalion" align="center" %}
 </p>

 On the first day, we started at around 8:00 am after having breakfast at the Dasuya gurdwara.